melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Derived Quantities
 Spawning output north of Point Conception declined rapidly throughout the 1970s, 1980s, and 1990s to a level below the Minimum Stock Size Threshold (MSST), but catches decreased enough in the late 1990s and 2000s for the stock to reach a stable level of spawning output (Table \@ref(tab:timeseries), Figure \@ref(fig:depl)).
 Stock size is estimated to have been at the lowest level during the 1990s, but has since increased, in part due to strong recruitments in 1999 and 2016.
 The stock is estimated to have been below the management target of B40% since the early 1980s (Figure \@ref(fig:depl)), recently returning to levels near the target biomass.
 Relative exploitation rates ($\frac{1-SPR}{1-SPR_{50\%}}$) increased through time, exceeding target levels from the 1970s through the 1990s.
 Exploitation over the past decade has fluctuated around target levels (Figure \@ref(fig:1-spr)), with most catches landed by the recreational sector.

-Vermilion spawning output in northern California was estimated to be 4489  million eggs in 2021 (95% asymptotic interval:
+Vermilion rockfish spawning output in northern California was estimated to be 4489  million eggs in 2021 (95% asymptotic interval:
 263 - 716 million eggs) or
 43%
 (95% asymptotic interval:
 25% - 61%)
 of unfished spawning output in 2021(“depletion,” Table \@ref(tab:ssbES)) and Figure \@ref(fig:depl)).
-In 2021, vermilion biomass north of Point Conception is estimated to be near the target biomass level, while experiencing fishing intensity around the SPR fishing intensity target (Figure \@ref(fig:phase)).
+In 2021, vermilion rockfish biomass north of Point Conception is estimated to be near the target biomass level, while experiencing fishing intensity around the SPR fishing intensity target (Figure \@ref(fig:phase)).
 The equilibrium yield curve is shifted left, as expected from the fixed Beverton-Holt steepness parameter h=0.72 (Figures \@ref(fig:yield2) and \@ref(fig:yield3)).
 Harvest rates in northern California were near target in 2020, but above target in the three previous years (Figure \@ref(fig:phase)).

 ## Recruitment Deviations

 Model estimates of recruitment for the 1970-2018 period indicated an extended period of below-average recruitment throughout the 1970s and early 1980s, which is generally inconsistent with strong recruitment trends for many years in the 1970s and in 1980 for other species of rockfish.
 As this time period is only weakly informed by length data, this may indicate some potential for model misspecification.
-Major recruitments (strong year classes) estimated in the northern California model include strong 1984, 1985, 1999, and 2016 year classes.
-(Figures \@ref(fig:bh-curve), \@ref(fig:bh-resids), \@ref(fig:recruits), and \@ref(fig:recdevs)).
+Major recruitments (strong year classes) estimated in the northern California model include strong 1984, 1985, 1999, and 2016 year classes (Figures \@ref(fig:bh-curve), \@ref(fig:bh-resids), \@ref(fig:recruits), and \@ref(fig:recdevs)).
 These are consistent with estimates of strong year classes in other rockfish stock assessments, nearly all of which suggest very high recruitment in 1999.
 More recently, strong year classes have been estimated in 2016 for widow rockfish, sablefish and Pacific hake, observations that are consistent with observations of high juvenile rockfish abundance in the California Current during the 2015-2016 large marine heatwave [@Schroeder2019].
 Due to ageing error, years adjacent to strong (or weak) cohorts are sometimes estimated as having similar deviations.

 ## Reference Points